-For detailed information about the WAL scanner and its usage, see the EDB Postgres Backup and Recovery User Guide.
+For detailed information about the WAL scanner and its usage, see the EDB Postgres Backup and Recovery User Guide available at the EDB website.

 When the bart-scanner program is invoked, it forks a separate process for each database server enabled with the allow_incremental_backups parameter.